 The fact that Fabian Delph has managed to maintain a semi-active role within the Manchester City squad over the last few despite the arrival of Pep Guardiola is a testament to his ability.
 When we first signed for Manchester City we all thought “this isn’t going to last”, when Guardiola came in and started clearing out players like a car boot sale we all thought “Delph’s next on the list”, but he’s still here and getting game time!

-With the addition of every Kevin De Bruyne, Bernardo Silva and Gundogan, should have meant that Delph’s role became non-existent, but his versatility meant that he was able to fill in at left-back as cover for the injured Bernard Mendy.
+The addition of Kevin De Bruyne, Bernardo Silva and Ilkay Gundogan should have meant that Delph’s role became non-existent, but his versatility meant that he was able to fill in at left-back as cover for the injured Bernard Mendy.
 Last season he was an integral member of the record breaking Manchester City team that finished on 101 points last season and even earned himself a place on England’s World Cup squad in the process.

 However this season his role in the side will be reduced even further as Mendy recovers from injury and Ukrainian youngster Oleksandr Zinchenko looks set to stake a claim for the left-back position.